 About Session 5

-In this sixth and final session of the Foundations of Racial Equity Series, we will explore the Association for Black Foundation Executive's (ABFE) approach to grantmaking with a racial equity lens.
+We will explore the Association for Black Foundation Executive's (ABFE) approach to grantmaking with a racial equity lens.
 ABFE's framework provides opportunities for grantmakers to support Black communities, and, more broadly, our greater society.
 ABFE’s analysis and tools build upon grantmaking with a racial equity lens but are tailored specifically to grantmaking in and for Black communities.
 By centering systemic anti-Black racism within an intersectional framework through which we understand the social, economic, historical, and cultural dimensions of human life, we can each understand the role we play in our fight towards racial equity and justice.
 As a result, ABFE has created a set of tools that reduce gaps in racial disparities facing Blacks in the United States.

 ABFE trainers will guide participants through an introduction to ABFE’s framework for advancing racial equity through policies and practices.
 The training will focus on the incorporation of a structural lens to the work of grantmaking, and an introduction to the use of core tools to advance racial equity.
 Three tools will be presented in this module: 1) Data disaggregation and root cause analysis; 2) Racial equity impact analysis; and 3) Communication